-The primary focus of the WMA's is controlling invasive Phragmites australis (nonnative common reed).
+Approximately 334 river miles of the Platte River flow through the WMA's.
+The western half of the river in this project area is classified as overappropriated, and the remaining portion is classified as fully appropriated.
+The primary focus of the WMA's is controlling invasive Phragmites australis (non-native common reed).
 Phragmites has taken over low-lying areas along the Platte River including riverbanks, wetlands, meadows, side channels, sloughs and sandbars.
 Infestations have constricted channels, increasing flooding potential and reducing wildlife habitat.